Anne-Andresen/Basic-diffusion-model/README.md

 # Diffusion-model
-basic diffusion model initially developed to teach my students about  text to image using diffusion as well as the priciples behind diffusion models
+Diffusion model initially developed to teach my students about  text to image using diffusion as well as the underlying mecanisms of diffusion models